cisco-open/sdwan-lab-deployment-tool/CONTRIBUTING.md

    pytest -s test_csdwan.py
    ```

    This will run all tasks and display real-time output.
 Make sure to resolve any test failures before submitting your PR.
+If needed, you can modify the control components and edge versions in the test_csdwan.py file.